bcrowe/growl/README.md

 Then, you can set key/value options for a `Builder` to use with the `Growl` class' `setOption()` or `setOptions()` methods to set option key/value pairs.
-After setting options, the last thing to do is execute your built command:
+After setting options, the last thing to do is build the command with `buildCommand()`, and execute it:

 ```php
 <?php